jubetz/cldemo-netq2/README.md

 Using Cumulus in the Cloud
 ------------------------
-After requesting a [Cumulus in the Cloud workbench](https://cumulusnetworks.com/try-for-free/), when you receive notice that it is provisioned, connect to the *oob-mgmt-server*
+Request a "Blank Workbench" on [Cumulus in the Cloud](https://cumulusnetworks.com/try-for-free/).
+When you receive notice that it is provisioned, connect to the *oob-mgmt-server*

 Once connected run
 `git clone -b citc https://github.com/CumulusNetworks/cldemo-netq`